 If you experience access issues with an e-book:

-Q: How many students can access an e-book?
+Q: How many users can access an e-book?

 A: It depends upon the licensing of the e-book.
 Many JMU e-books can be used by unlimited users, but some publishers place restrictions on their content.
-Contact Resource Management for more information.
+Contact Ask the Library for more information.

 Q: Will a title I found this semester still be available next academic year?

-A: That can depend, as the library provides access to e-books in a variety of ways, including subscriptions to aggregated collections which are regularly updated as well as titles selected individually for addition to the library's collection.
+A: That depends, as the library provides access to e-books in a variety of ways, including subscriptions to aggregated collections which are regularly updated as well as titles selected individually for addition to the library's collection.

 Q: Can I read e-books on my mobile device?